propublica/sunlight-congress/congressional_documents.md

 Bill ID associated with the document.

 **description**
-Discription of the hearing.
+Description of the hearing.

 **version_code**
 The short-code for what stage the version of the bill is at.
-See [GPO](http://www.gpo.gov/help/about_congressional_bills.htm) for explinations for the version code.
+See [GPO](http://www.gpo.gov/help/about_congressional_bills.htm) for explanations for the version code.

 **bioguide_id**
 Unique identifier for a member of congress if they are associated with the document.